KonstantinFaleev/garage-app/README.md

 **3. get the count of all tasks in each project, order by projects names** `SELECT projects.name, COUNT(tasks) AS task_count
-FROM tasks RIGHT JOIN projects
+FROM tasks LEFT JOIN projects
 ON task.project_id=projects.id
 GROUP BY projects.id
-ORDER BY task_count`
+ORDER BY projects.name`

 **4. get the tasks for all projects having the name beginning with "N" letter** `SELECT projects.name, task.name
-FROM tasks INNER JOIN rpojects
+FROM tasks INNER JOIN projects
 ON tasks.project_id=projects.id
-WHERE tasks.name LIKE 'N%'`
+WHERE projects.name LIKE 'N%'`

 **5. get the list of all projects containing the ‘a’ letter in the middle of the name, and show the tasks count near each project.
 Mention that there can exist projects without tasks and